aktnlxk/cas3135/README.md

 ### Lecture 05-01

 * `01-webserver`: two sample `html` files and a `Dockerfile` for experiments for files inside a container (using `nginx` web server)

+### Lecture 05-03

+* `01-docker-compose-exp`: a set of files for experimenting Docker Compose; the files distributed are in their initial states and participants are asked to add on features during the lab.